 Q: How are you able to fulfil your potential at Kvadrat?

-My job is to overlook our whole collection production from idea to launch and dialoguing internally with different departments and externally with suppliers and partners.
+My job is to oversee our entire collection production from idea to launch and have dialogues internally with different departments and externally with suppliers and partners.
 Fulfilling my potential at Kvadrat means that I can put my passion and skills for communication into practice.
 This is where I really thrive.
 Communicating with different people, motivating them, inspiring them to be the best they can be, and getting them to work towards a common goal.

 Q: What are you most proud of accomplishing while working at Kvadrat?